DeepakVadgama/java-interview/README.md

 ### How to use it?

+These are study notes, mostly for week/day before the interview revisions.
+Check resources on each topic for in-depth preparation.

-Pick and choose the topics based on the company you are interviewing.
+**Note**: Pick and choose the topics based on the company you are interviewing.
 Each Company/Panel/Interviewee has their favorite topics, which can vary from JVM internals to high level system design.
 Topics also vary based on your experience and role you are applying for.
 Research other candidates' interview experiences at the company, or better yet, just ask the recruiter.

-These are study notes, mostly for week/day before the interview revisions.
-Check resources on each topic for in-depth preparation.

 ## Table Of Contents